The Garden Grazer

 These almond garlic green beans are an easy side dish with TONS of flavor!
 It's one of my favorite ways to prepare green beans.

 Plus they come together with just 5 simple ingredients in 15 minutes!
-The salty, savory tamari sauce is a great pairing with snappy green beans, tender almonds, and flavorful garlic bits.
+Savory tamari pairs great with snappy green beans, tender almonds, and flavorful garlic bits.
 (It's similar to green beans almondine but with tamari instead of lemon.)

 This dish is a great choice for summertime, Thanksgiving, and holidays because it's just as tasty when served at room temperature.
 So you can toss it together on the stove, then set it aside while you assemble your other dishes.